More about This Topic

 “A person challenging a presumption under Section 204 of this Act may rebut the presumption with clear and convincing evidence.”
 750 ILCS 46/206

 That “clear and convincing evidence” is always a DNA test.
 A DNA test from Walgreens or Amazon will not be sufficient.
 The statute lays out the strict requirements that an expert must prepare a report.
 In Cook county, the court appoints a DNA tester.
 You and the child go to the tester on separate days to take a DNA sample and then the tester issues the report directly to the judge.
-On the next court date the judge reveals the results and makes a ruling as to paternity.
+On the next court date the judge reveals the results and makes a ruling regarding paternity.

 There is a time limit on when you can when you can ask for a DNA test.
 “An action to declare the non-existence of the parent-child relationship…shall be barred if brought more than 2 years after the petitioner obtains actual knowledge of relevant facts.”
 750 ILCS 46/205(d).